Endless Pain (1985)

 nothing wrong with the original version.

-adds yet another dynamic to the record and displays the band's versatility.
+This adds yet another dynamic to the record and displays the band's versatility.
 Of course, this doesn't last long.
-The song alternates
+The song

-between mid-paced and hyper-paced riffs, flowing back and forth, seamlessly.
-The solo blends in, being utilized at just the
+alternates between mid-paced and hyper-paced riffs, flowing back and forth, seamlessly.
+The solo blends in, being utilized

-with a more vicious riff and, of course, Mille's terrifying vocals, which are as bloody evil as it gets.
-The solos are intense
+alternates with a more vicious riff and, of course, Mille's terrifying vocals, which are as bloody evil as it gets.
+The solos

-and the overall feeling of the song is filled with tension.
-It imbues the listener with a violent urge to go out and kill
+are intense and the overall feeling of the song is filled with tension.
+It imbues the listener with a violent urge to go out

 The next song begins with a riff that sounds reminiscent of Metallica's "No Remorse".

 Before the first verse of "Living In Fear", the riff changes a couple times.
 The lyrics aren't particularly advanced, but

 it may just be the grammar use.
 Either way, the feeling is there.

 The war of the demons